waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HMs:** Use FLASH in Dark Cave if level grinding is needed or for shortcuts.
 Requires a Pokemon that can learn it (e.g. Bellsprout).

 ## Exploration Log
 - **Ruins of Alph Detour:** Started Turn 1888.
 Exploring via Route 32 gatehouse.
 Currently in Route32RuinsOfAlphGate.
-Last Update: Turn 1896.
+Last Update: Turn 1899.
 - **Officer Hint:** Ruins of Alph is a "Look-and-Touch Tourist Site".
 Mentions "sliding stone panels".
 Verified Turn 1896.
+- **Youngster Hint:** Confirms drawings on stone panels and that they can be moved.
+Verified Turn 1899.

 ## Reflection Turn 1869
 - **Immediate Execution:** No deferred tasks.
 Falkner defeated, badge obtained.